Eschatologue/CM_wiki/docs/character-creation/classes.md

 ### :material-shield-cross:{ .lg .middle } Paladin

+*Main article: [Paladin]*

-:   *Fuelled by the Oath you swore to uphold justice and righteousness, you are a beacon of hope in dark times."*
+> *"Fuelled by the Oath you swore to uphold justice and righteousness, you are a beacon of hope in dark times."*

-:   A **paladin** was a holy crusader, sworn to an oath to promote and fight for their beliefs and values.
+A **paladin** was a holy crusader, sworn to an oath to promote and fight for their beliefs and values.
 As paragons of their beliefs, paladins were granted the ability to wield divine magic by deities or similar powers.
 So long as a paladin stayed true to their oath, they retained the ability to wield these powers.
 The life of a paladin more commonly attracted good persons to it than those with malice in their heart, but evil paladins were not unheard of.

-**Sacred Oath**
+**Sacred Oath ^3rd-level^**

 <div class="grid cards" markdown>